-Going forward in 2019, the SIF is working to support its members mainstream climate and sustainability issues into supervisory practices
+In 2019, the SIF worked to support its members mainstream climate and sustainability issues into supervisory practices.

-Mainstreaming Climate Risks in Supervisory Practices: Following from work in 2018, SIF members are now applying a Question Bank to strengthen examination of how regulated entities are responding to climate change risks and opportunities.
-The Question Bank provides a framework, and example questions, which supervisors can adapt for use in their own jurisdictions.
-The SIF is also engaging with the NGFS to explore how the Question Bank could be applied to other sectors (i.e. banking).
+Mainstreaming Climate Risks in Supervisory Practices: Following from work in 2018, SIF members applied a Question Bank to strengthen the examination of how regulated entities are responding to climate change risks and opportunities.
+The Question Bank provided a framework, and offered sample questions which supervisors could adapt for use in their own jurisdictions.
+The SIF also engaged with the NGFS to explore how the Question Bank could be applied to other sectors such as banking.

-Research on Stress Testing: The SIF is working with the Financial Stability Institute of the Bank for International Settlements to develop an FSI Insights paper on insurance stress testing and climate change risks.
-The main objectives of this FSI Insights Paper are to: i) compare risk quantification requirements that insurance regulators impose on insurers in relation to climate change risks; and ii) to review how insurance supervisors quantify such risks themselves.
-Publication of the paper is expected in November 2019.
+Research on Stress Testing: The SIF worked with the Financial Stability Institute of the Bank for International Settlements and in November 2019 published an FSI Insights paper on insurance stress testing and climate change risks.
+The paper compared risk quantification requirements that insurance regulators impose on insurers in relation to climate change risks; and reviewed how insurance supervisors quantify such risks themselves.